RchlLou/nc-news-backend/README.md

 > username

 6.)
 GET '/api/articles/:article_id/comments'
-Responds as an object the value of an array of comments for the given article ID.
+Responds as an object with the value of an array of comments for the given article ID.
 Each comment has the following properties:

 > comment_id
 > votes
 > created_at
 > author
 > body

+ERRORS

+> > 400 - BAD REQUEST - '${input} is not accepted'
+> > 404 - NOT FOUND - 'Article cannot be found'
+> > 406 - NOT ACCEPTABLE - 'Invalid ID' (Thrown by a PSQL error)